MonkeManX/monkemanx.github.io/content/articles/Namibia.md

 ## Day 12-13: Waterberg Plateau

 We’ve reached the final major section of our Namibia trip: the Waterberg Plateau, a landscape marked by table mountains.
 These are distinctive, flat, elevated landforms, nearly level at the top.
-The plateau is home to many plant species, abundant birdlife, and another Big Five animal—the buffalo.
+The plateau is home to many plant species, abundant birdlife, and another Big Five animal, the buffalo.

 {{< rawhtml >}}
 <figure>